 - Creates subnets for the HCX management network, the HCX vMotion network, and the HCX uplink network.
 If you entered an HCX subnet IP address range, then VMware Engine creates the subnets using that range.

-- Establishes network connectivity between the various HCX service appliances and HCX Manager Cloud.
+- Establishes network connectivity between the various HCX service appliances and HCX Cloud Manager.

-- Generates a license activation code and configures HCX Manager Cloud to use it.
+- Generates a license activation key and configures HCX Cloud Manager to use it.

 When creating a private cloud, you can optionally provide a subnet IP address range of /27 or higher for HCX services.
-If you skip this step, you can instead configure HCX subnets at a later time in HCX Manager.
+If you want to deploy HCX after private cloud creation, reserve the subnet IP address range for HCX and contact Cloud Customer Care.

 Set up infrastructure services in your private cloud